uncenter/tree-sitter-tera/README.md

 ### Helix

-As of v<next-released-version>, tree-sitter-tera is included by default for Tera language support in Helix!
+As of Helix v<next-released-version>, Tera language support is included out of the box.

 ## License